hiperim/TranscrevAI_windows/README.md

 ## Overview
 TranscrevAI is a high-performance audio transcription and speaker diarization application.
 It takes an audio input and provides a complete transcription, identifying who said what and when.
 It's designed to be a powerful tool for anyone needing fast and accurate transcriptions of conversations, meetings, or recordings.

+All transcription occurs locally on the machine running the server, without the use of any external APIs, ensuring data privacy.
+This offline architecture strongly aligns with the security and data minimization principles of data protection laws like LGPD.

 ## Features
 - **High-Performance Transcription:** Utilizes OpenAI's Whisper model for fast, local transcription.
 - **Speaker Diarization:** Identifies different speakers in the audio.